hermannm/devlog-kotlin/README.md

 ## Implementation

-- All the methods on `Logger` take a lambda argument to build the log, which is only called if the log level is enabled - so you only pay for log field serialization and message concatenation if it's actually logged.
+- All the methods on `Logger` take a lambda argument to build the log, which is only called if the log level is enabled - so you only pay for message string concatenation and log field serialization if it's actually logged.
 - `Logger`'s methods are also `inline`, so we avoid the cost of allocating a function object for the lambda argument.
 - Elsewhere in the library, we use inline value classes when wrapping SLF4J/Logback APIs, to get as